 Despite debuting to rave reviews and record smashing attendance, Avengers: Endgame hasn’t been entirely without snafoos.
 The studio released a poster for the film ahead of its release featuring many of the heroes who weren’t dusted in Thanos’ snap and would, presumably, be avenging the fallen.
 Just one problem: they forgot actress Danai Gurira’s name.
 Although the badass Wakandan warrior was featured prominently on the poster, her name did not appear alongside those of her co-stars.

 Fans immediately noticed and made their displeasure known.
 Marvel quickly corrected the error and released a statement saying “She should have been up there all this time.
 Check out the official Marvel Studios' #AvengersEndgame poster. @DanaiGurira #WakandaForever”.

 Font, color and word placement are critical elements of any design that includes copy.
 Playing with creative fonts and layouts can result in fantastic designs… or they can result in these.

 These t-shirts are a great example of why having both a professional designer AND a second set of eyes is crucial.

 There are lots of great examples of clever design that uses an object to approximate a letter… these are the opposite of that.
+These are design disasters.